GcBrothers/B3-VIP/README.txt

                       !vip all : everyone is protected (and gets slapped too) (note that you can turn off the plugin too by saying !vip off)

-Installation : copy vip.py and conf folder into your b3 extplugins folder
+Installation : copy vip.py and conf folder into your b3 extplugins folder; update the b3.xml file : in plugins add <plugin name="proxyfilter" config="@b3/extplugins/conf/vip.ini" />

 Have fun !